Huakun-Lab/CAP-C-in-Arabidopsis/README.md

 Filter the regenerated FASTQ files.
 ### Step 6 Combine all fastq
 Reassemble the filtered FASTQ files into clean FASTQ files for the next step of mapping.

+## After the bash script
+Now we have fastq data without linkers.
+Then we use `HiC-Pro` to mapping.
+We provide our HiC-Pro config file `CAPC_Arabidopsis_config-hicpro.txt`, and use the command `hicpro -i 04-fastq -o 05-rmdup_rmmulti_Seperate_HiCPro_result -c Arabidopsis_DNase_config-hicpro.txt `.